gpeto91/radio/README.md

 ## KNOWN BUGS

- * Some titles from youtube's video may have some symbols that breaks the conversion and the ```POST /insert``` will returns a 500 error at the moment.
+ * Sometimes some songs may cause the radio to stop streaming, disconecting all clients but the service is still running.
+Requiring that the listeners refresh the page to continue listening the radio.